SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 ### Travelling to Jaipur

 GopherCon India 2024 was held in Jaipur, and my talk was scheduled for December 2nd.
-I traveled to Jaipur on November 30th, giving me one day to focus on improving the two key areas of my talk.
+I traveled to Jaipur on the evening of November 30th, giving me one day to focus on improving the two key areas of my talk.
 On December 1st, I attended a few sessions and took notes on the following:

 - Talk time of various speakers
-- Attention space of the audience
+- Attention span of the audience
 - Any issues the speakers encountered with the microphone or presentation screen

 I did not see any issues with the microphone or the presentation screen.
 However, I realized that it was crucial to finish my talk under